 Buy Tropical Plants Online, Rare Plants, House Plants, Native Australian Plants, Edible Plants, Rare Fruit Trees, Succulents, Palms, Ginger Plants, Dragon Fruit and much more!

-Welcome to Lush Online Plants Nursery!
-Looking for something different?
+Welcome to Lush Plants Online Plants & Gifts

-We are a family owned Australian Online Plant Nursery and Dragonfruit Farm!
+We are a small family owned Australian Online Plants Nursery.

-We constantly strive to maintain a balance to achieve strong healthy plants while protecting our environment and our precious pollinators.
+We constantly strive to achieve the healthiest plants while considering our environment and precious pollinators.

 Gardening Blog - Lush Online Plants Nursery australia

 It's a great time to get out into the garden and plant up big!
 The last few days have been quite cool, a contrast from the earlier heat that surprised us all in early spring.
 The soil here is well watered with record rains only weeks ago and plenty to follow it up.
 We were very lucky to avoid major damage with a "Super cell" storm blasting through the Bundaberg area just a few days ago.
 Lots of trees were up-rooted and power was cut for over 24 hours for most locals with multiple powerlines down cutting major routes and some sheds and roofs lost.
 The storm was terrifying for those caught in it, including us, it was like suddenly a switch was flicked which turned on a cyclone, scariest storm I have even seen.

 Apart from a few missing trees on the skyline, we were relatively unscathed, and the plants....well they responded by sprouting some new growth :) Just another day in paradise for them....

 I don't know about your garden, but Spring is promising to come early here with glorious sunny days and flowers already beginning to spring from the fruit trees in our garden!
 Seeds we were waiting to sow are now in their pots and many of our plants that were sleeping for the winter are already starting to poke tiny tips into the air.